Pavithra-Veeramani/teamer/README.md

 # Astro Riders

-Astro Riders is a football group designed in a way that users can manage and organise the members and Events.
+Astro Riders is a football group designed in a way that users can manage and organise the Members and Events.
 This site allows users to implement the CRUD operations.

 A live website can be found [here](https://teamer-app.herokuapp.com/).